 Vehicle owners who are uninsured or have not paid the UMV fee will have their driving and vehicle registration privileges suspended.
 To be reinstated, they must pay a $500 statutory fee, file a Financial Responsibility Insurance Certificate (SR-22) with DMV for three years, and pay a reinstatement fee, if applicable.
 Eligible vehicle owners may enter into a payment plan program to pay the statutory fee over time.

-Verification of Insurance Coverage
+Monitoring and Verification of Insurance Coverage